rudelm/rudelm.github.io/content/post/2020-11-11-automount-not-working-after-macos-catalina-updates.md

 /-			auto_smb	-nosuid,noowners
 ```

-Don&#8217;t forget to run
+Don't forget to run

 ```
 sudo automount -vc
 ```

-after it you&#8217;ve changed the file.
+after it you've changed the file.
 Your automount should now work again.